LTC Norman S. Lawrence

 Command Sergeant Major

-Command Sergeant Major Murrell’s awards include: the Meritorious Service Medal, 4th Oak Leaf Cluster; Army Commendation Medal, 9th Oak Leaf Cluster; Army Achievement Medal, 7th Oak Leaf Cluster; Army Superior Unit Award; Army Good Conduct Medal, 7th Award; National Defense Service Medal; Kuwait Defense Service Medal; Global War on Terrorism Service Medal; Noncommissioned Officer Professional Development Ribbon, Numeral 4; Army Service Ribbon; Overseas Ribbon; Glen E. Morrell Award; Recruiter Ring; and the Gold Recruiter Badge.
+Sergeant Major Reed’s awards and decorations include the Meritorious Service Medals (4th OLC); Army Commendation Medal (2nd OLC); Army Achievement Medal (3rd OLC); Army Superior Unit Award; Good Conduct Medal (8th Award); National Defense Service Medal; Global War on Terrorism Service Medal; Noncommissioned Officer Professional Development Ribbon, Numeral 4; Army Service Ribbon; Overseas Ribbon; Glen E. Morrell Award for Recruiting Excellence; Recruiter Ring; and the Gold Recruiter Badge.